Generative AI

 Copilot logoUP faculty, staff, and students have access to the basic version of Microsoft’s Copilot platform, available at https://copilot.microsoft.com (once there, you’ll need to log in with your UP username/password for the full capabilities of the system).
 Some staff may find they don't have access and will need to contact the help desk to have a license assigned.

-Copilot is powered by OpenAI technologies including GPT-4 and DALL-E 3, meaning it’s a very powerful chat processor – you can start with a prompt, like “Explain to me some ways in which Dadaism influenced modern artists” and then continue the conversation to delve into details.
-Many have described a productive working session with generative AI as being much like having an extra colleague nearby to brainstorm with.
-You can also assign the AI a role for the conversation to change how it talks to you, e.g. "You are a patient and friendly podcast host who is very good at using not-technical terms.
-Please tell me why I should use multi-factor authentication."
+Copilot is powered by OpenAI technologies akin to GPT-4 and DALL-E 3, meaning it’s a very powerful chat processor – you can start with a prompt, like “Explain to me some ways in which Dadaism influenced modern artists” and then continue the conversation to delve into details.
+As with most other generative AI systems, it can be very useful to learn more about writing effective prompts, and to experiment with iteratively working with an AI to refine the result.

 Both versions of Copilot are unique from many other generative AI tools in that they guarantee better security and privacy controls.
 Data provided to Copilot, either directly or through your documents and email, is kept secure within UP's domain and will not be indexed for any other AI use or otherwise exposed.
 Currently this is the only generative AI tool that UP has approved as having this level of data protection.